EdddieN/machinon/documentation/remachinon_access_install_guide.md

-# Installing Machinon (II) - Re:Machinon remote access guide
+# Installing Machinon (II) - Re:Machinon Access Install Guide

 - This guide covers the installation and setup of additional software that will allow you to access your Machinon devices from internet, through our Re:Machinon portal.